rizac/sdaas/README.md

  - filter out a set of malformed waveforms,
  - assign robustness weights
- - check the correctness of a station installation by checking the anomaly score on a set of station recordings (See next below)
+ - check the correctness of a station installation by checking the anomaly score on a set of station recordings (See figure)

-For any waveform analyzed, **the resulting anomaly score in [0, 1] represents the degree of belief of a waveform to be an outlier**.
+For any waveform analyzed, **the resulting anomaly score in [0, 1] represents the degree of belief of a waveform to be an outlier**:

-Scores interpretation:
   - scores <= 0.5 can be safely interpreted in all applications as denoting "no significant anomaly"
   - in the practice, scores most likely span the range [0.4, 0.8].
 This is not